IAMconsortium/iamc/README.md

 Q: Pdflatex reports an error if I want to generate my output PDF.
 Why?
 A: Please check if the automatic installation of styles is allowed for pdflatex.
 If not, the pdf creation process may have been stopped by un-installed style packages (e.g. packageXY.sty).

+Q: I can't build my vignette.
+Calling 'vignette("iamc")' gives me nothing.
+Why?
+A: You can try a workaround in RStudio: open iamc/vignettes/iamc.Rmd .
+Then you can 'knit' the vignette locally by hitting the 'knit' button in the local menu of the opened document.
+We are on it, it is a bug.